Learned Threshold Pruning: Method

 befits pruning applications the most.
 This is because it directly quantifies the size of memory or FLOPS needed during inference.
 However, many works use $L_1$ or $L_2$ regularization instead, due to the $L_0$-norm's lack of differentiability.
 Notably, \cite{han2015pruning} utilizes $L_1$ and $L_2$ regularization to push redundant weights below the pruning thresholds.

 $L_1$ or $L_2$ regularization methods may work well for pruning older architectures such as AlexNet and VGG.
 However, they fail to properly regularize weights in networks that utilize batch-normalization layers \cite{l2_laarhoven}, \cite{l2_hoffer}.
 This includes virtually all modern architectures such as ResNet, EfficientNet, MobileNet, and MixNet.
 This is because all weights in a layer preceding a batch-normalization layer can be re-scaled by an arbitrary factor, without any change in batch-norm outputs.
 This \emph{uniform} re-scaling prevents $L_1$ or $L_2$ penalties from having their regularizing effect.
-Weights can become arbitrarily small, while not influencing the classification loss negatively as they keep their \emph{original relative} magnitudes.
-For example, Figure \ref{fig:l2_vs_l0} (center) shows that with $L_2$ regularization, LTP provides a poor performance when applied to ResNet20 on Cifar100, as a result of the unison and unbounded fall of layer weights during the course of pruning (right).
 To fix this issue, \cite{l2_laarhoven} suggests normalizing the $L_2$-norm of a layer's weight tensor after each update.
 This, however, is not desirable when learning pruning thresholds as the magnitude of individual weights constantly changes as a result of the normalization. \cite{l2_hoffer}, on the other hand, suggests using $L_1$ or $L_\infty$ batch-normalization instead of the standard scheme.
 This, again, is not desirable as it does not address current architectures.
 Consequently, in this work, we focus on $L_0$ regularization, which does work well with batch-normalization.

-As was the case with hard-pruning in \eqref{eq:9}, the challenge in using $L_0$ regularization for learning per-layer pruning thresholds is that it is not differentiable, i.e.,
+As was the case with hard-pruning in (\ref{eq:9}), the challenge in using $L_0$ regularization for learning per-layer pruning thresholds is that it is not differentiable, i.e.,